Module 8 Lab: Wire Tools to Agents

 Step 4: Configure config.yaml (10 min)

-Your config.yaml controls: which model the agent uses, which tools it has access to, and how it handles potentially dangerous commands.
+Your config.yaml controls: which model the agent uses (the Brain), which tools it has access to, and how it handles potentially dangerous commands.

 Open the starter file: